Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Validation and relevance assessment

 The fourth part aimed to assess the defined impact levels.
-We gave for each level a description along with an example snippet.
-We then asked them to judge the relevance of the impact level (based on 5-level Likert scale \cite{oppenheim2000questionnaire}).
-We finally gave them an impact scale (see replication package for table, Table \ref{table:table-1} being an updated version of it thanks to respondent comments) and asked them to evaluate it.
-The goal of this part was to assess developers' opinion: is the impact scale correct with regard to their experience as well as to gauge their comprehension of the scale.
-Finally, in the last part, we asked developers whether they thought \enquote{silent bugs} as we presented it to them were more, equally or less problematic than more traditional bugs.
-After all questions asked, we provided the developers with the opportunity to add any optional comment to nuance their views.
-We did not ask any questions about the components affected by bugs since it would need requesting participants to study the issue, gist and bug-fixing commit.
+We gave each level a description along with an example snippet.
+We then asked them to judge the relevance of the impact level (based on a 5-level Likert scale \cite{oppenheim2000questionnaire}).
+We finally gave them an impact scale and asked them to evaluate it.
+The goal of this part was to assess users' opinions: is the impact scale correct about their experience as well as to gauge their comprehension of the scale.

+Finally, with the last question we asked developers whether they thought \enquote{silent bugs} as we presented it to them were more, equally, or less problematic than more traditional bugs.
+By traditional bugs, we mean the ones returning errors or leading to programs hanging on, \ie not fitting our silent bugs definition.
+After all the questions were asked, we provided the users with the opportunity to add any optional comment to nuance their views.
+We did not ask any questions about the components affected by bugs since it would need requesting participants to study the issue, gist, and bug-fixing commit.